shefaligupta/deck-of-cards/README.md

 # robots-and-pencil

+Given Problem Statement:

+Write a simple class in the language of your choice to represent a deck of cards with operations to shuffle the deck and to deal one card.
+While not a requirement today, a likely future enhancement is the need to deal all the cards in a deck.

+My Solution:

-In this assignment, I have used ES6 to represent the class of deck and its function shuffle and deal.
+I have used ES6 to represent the class of deck and its function shuffle and deal.

 Demo: https://shefaligupta.github.io/robots-and-pencil/demo